The Future of

 A major investment in walking and cycling infrastructure, with new cycle routes connecting the site to Caversham and on-to Reading Town Centre

-A new site for Reading Golf Club that will help make us financially sustainable and a Top 100 Course
+A new site for Reading Golf Club at The Caversham that will help make us financially sustainable and a Top 100 Course

 An agreement to contribute to both a new Multi-Use Games Area and a Locally Equipped, Accessible Play Area